housecurve/housecurve.github.io/HOWTO.md

 ### Plots
 HouseCurve displays successful measurements on the power, phase and group delay plots.
 Use the Page Control to switch between plot types, or swipe from the left/right edge of the screen.

 The **power plot** is the most important plot for tuning.
 The overall level of the power measurement is the “volume” of the audio system.
-The level differences between frequencies are what we want to change when [adjusting an equalizer](/TUNING.md#apply-equalization).
+The level differences between frequencies are what we want to change when [applying equalization](/TUNING.md#apply-equalization).

 ![power plot](/assets/img/housecurve_power_plot.png "Power plot")